astreum/whitepaper/README.md

 The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications.

-The Fusion Machine is a stack based native runtime for Fusion Machine Code interfacing with the Astreuos Accounts State.
+The Fusion Machine is a stack based native runtime for Fusion Machine Code interfacing with the Astreum Accounts State.

 Helium is the Fusion code manager.